-- USMLE Scores (all steps taken) above 200 (80) on the first attempt
+- USMLE Scores above 200 on the first attempt

-- Medical school graduation less than 5 years ago
+- Medical school graduation date preference of no longer than 10 years

 - J-1 Visas or US Naturalization

-For applicants who want to transfer from or have completed study in another specialty, and who are applying for a first-year pathology position, you will need to apply through ERAS.
+For applicants who want to transfer from or have completed study in another specialty, and who are applying for a first-year pathology position, you must apply through ERAS.
 One of your reference letters must be from your current residency program director.

 The University of Nebraska Medical Center provides equal opportunity in education without regard to race, age, color, disability, religion, sex, national origin, marital status, genetic information or Veteran status in accordance with the University of Nebraska’s policy and applicable federal and state statutes and regulations.